NPLinker/nplinker-webapp/README.md

 # NPLinker webapp will be served on http://localhost:5006/nplinker
 ```

+### For MacBook Pro M1 chip users

+After having installed the dependecies, run `which bigscape.py` to find where it is located on your local machine, and replace it with [this script](https://github.com/CunliangGeng/BiG-SCAPE/blob/Fix-multiprocessing-error-on-MacOS/bigscape.py).
+The issue in this file will be fixed by [this PR](https://github.com/medema-group/BiG-SCAPE/pull/15).

 ## Contributing
 If you want to contribute to the development of nplinker, have a look at the [contribution guidelines](CONTRIBUTING.md) and [README for developers](README.dev.md).